comit/sonoff-bridge/Commands.md

 Commands are allowed like ```cmnd/sonoff/<command><relay>``` to address a specific relay where applicable.

-Use [this link](https://docs.google.com/spreadsheets/d/1JZc5GuVlFEYafDTJu1cxwqsMlqyRxI81mXgOphHAScY/edit?usp=sharing) to show all commands in one document.

 The following command tables are available:
 - Main
 - [Management](#management)